loliGothicK/mitama-cpp-result/README.md

 To use this library, you need at least 1.67.0 or higher version of the boost library.

-## OS / Compiler / Language Standard
+## Supported OS / Compiler / Language Standard

-- support architectures
+- OS
     - Linux
     - Apple Darwin
     - (Windows)

-- support compilers
+- Compilers
     - gcc >= 8.3
     - clang >= 7.0.1
     - Latest preview version of MSVC only

-- support language standards
-    - C++17
+- Language Standards
     - C++20
     - (MSVC: only support `/std:c++latest`)